FAQGURU/FAQGURU/topics/en/ruby.md

 * https://raw.githubusercontent.com/undr/ruby-trivia/master/README.md

 [[↑] Back to top](#Ruby)
 ### Why can you safely use a string as a hash key, even though a string is mutable?
-(Senior)

 Because the interpreter makes a private copy of a string used as a hash key.